 According to the California Meal break law, employers can require employees to stay within the work premises.
 However, the meal period must be paid if the employer asks them to stay on the premises.
 This is true even when the employee is relieved of all work duties during the meal period.
 Meanwhile, under the Rest Breaks Law, employers are not allowed to restrict employees from leaving the work premises and must relieve them of all duties and relinquish any control over how employees spend their break time.

 Yes, employers are required to provide break rooms for their employees, especially when the employee is part of on-site occupations, such as construction, drilling, logging, and mining industries.
 Order 16-2001 states that rest periods must occur in employer-designated areas, which may include or be limited to the employee’s immediate work area.

 Labor Code Section 550-558.1 states that “day’s rest” applies to all situations, whether the employee is engaged by the day, week, month, or year, and whether the work performed is done in the day or night time.
 Every person employed in any labor occupation is entitled to one rest day and employers cannot force their employees to work more than six consecutive days.
 Any person who violates this chapter is guilty of a misdemeanor.

 However, Labor Codes 551-552 does provide an exception to these rules when an employee works 30 hours or less in the week or less than 6 hours per day in a week.

 Contact Shegerian & Associates to Discuss Your Situation

-We’ll help you understand the legal rights and options in your specific situation, and, if any violations of the law have been committed, we are fierce in fighting for our clients’ rights.
-Contact us today for a free consultation.
+We’ll help you understand the legal rights and options in your specific situation.
+If any of the labor laws have been violated our attorneys are prepared to fight for the rights of our clients.
+Contact us today for a free case evaluation.